ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Synchronization source (SSRC): 32 bits

 Used to identify the source of the RTP packets.

-When using SRST, by definition a single SSRC is used for all parts of a single bitstream.
-In MRST or MRMT, different SSRCs are used for each RTP stream containing a subset of the sub-layers of the single (temporally scalable) bitstream.
-A receiver is required to correctly associate the set of SSRCs that are included parts of the same bitstream.
+By definition a single SSRC is used for all parts of a single bitstream.

 The remaining RTP header fields are used as specified in {{RFC3550}}.